RubixML/ML/docs/preprocessing.md

 ```

 ## Advanced Preprocessing
 In some cases, certain features of a dataset may require a different set of preprocessing steps than the others.
 In such a case, we are able to extract only certain features, preprocess them, and then join them to another set of features.
-In the example below, we'll extract just the text reviews and their sentiment labels into a dataset object and put the sample's category, number of clicks, and ratings into a another using two [Column Pickers](extractors/column-picker.md).
-Then, we can apply a separate set of transformations to each set of features and use the `join()` method after to combine them into one dataset.
+In the example below, we'll extract just the text reviews and their sentiment labels into a dataset object and put the sample's category, number of clicks, and ratings into another one using two [Column Pickers](extractors/column-picker.md).
+Then, we can apply a separate set of transformations to each set of features and use the `join()` method to combine them into a single dataset.
 We can even apply another set of transformation to the dataset after that.

 ```php
 use Rubix\ML\Dataset\Labeled;